 The wagon bridge was a major step forward for the town.
 Until it was constructed in 1913 the route into town was through a drift over the Vals river.
 It was a difficult drift with its high banks on either side and impossible to cross after heavy rain.
 There were times when transport riders were stranded for weeks, unable to cross.
 The picture on the right shows what is still visible of the drift, or rather the approach to the drift, this one from the south.
 It is situated close to the new bridge of the R30, just down stream from it and upstream from the wagon bridge.

-The bridge has been replaced by the road bridge of the R30/R59 and is not in use.
+The bridge is not in use and has been replaced by the road bridge of the R30/R59.
 The scrap collectors have already left their mark, the railing has disappeared.
 And that happened between our first visit in 2014 and now, 2017.

 There is a large number of silos, but here I want to show the original silos built in 1924 or just before.
 This is a standard design, I have written about them and the history in the Viljoenskroon wep-page.
 Ref 4 covers the history of these early silo installations.
 They are not in use and everything is locked up and barricaded to prevent the scrap collectors from accessing the place.
 I would love to have a look inside to see the machinery.
 See the Val web-page, there they had one of those large, slow moving diesel engines.